Maxims of life advice distinctly seem to contradict each other. I keep trying to sort out which recommendations to follow.

 For me, “Be careful what you wish for” is good advice, because a lot of seemingly unfavorable events turn out great.
 For instance, I “wished” to keep my very first editing job even though I wasn’t crazy about it, but I was fired rather quickly.
 I was crushed!

 Yet being available to look for a new position led me to a trade magazine where I thrived.
-When the previously mentioned IUD failed and I started raising a family, the editor of that magazine offered to let me work at home on a freelance basis.
-Now, 40 years later, the magazine still provides freelance work for me.
+When the previously mentioned IUD failed, and I started raising a family, the editor of that magazine offered to let me work at home on a freelance basis.
+Now, over 40 years later, the magazine still provides freelance work for me.

 I suppose the best we can do is cover all our bases – set goals for the New Year and pursue them with robust intent, but not get so distracted that we miss something that simply pops up.